plowsof/validate-sources/README.md

+the scripts expect a "monero-site/downloads/hashest.txt" file to exist relative to itself

 ## validate-sources
 I 'wget' the website source files, but in production these are copied from the previous step "mv ../"
 ## test1.sh